 A Message from the Garden

 Stay connected.
-We know this current situation will pass and we want to stay in touch because you are important to us.
 Sign up for our enewsletter or follow us on social media: @lewisginter on Facebook, Instagram and Twitter.

 Once conditions allow and if you are able, consider volunteering.
-Volunteers, you’ve always been vital to this Garden and we’ll need you more than ever to help with reopening.
-More details about volunteering will be available once an opening date becomes clearer.
+Volunteers, you’ve always been vital to this Garden.

 Help sustain us through membership.

-Members, we miss you.
 Thank you for renewing your memberships during this challenging time.
-Our staffing decisions ensure the Garden will be here for you when we reopen.
 If you’re not already a member, considering joining to show your support.
 Join or Renew

 If you are inclined, support our Annual Fund.
 The generosity of donors helps keep this nonprofit Garden going.
 Gifts of any size are always appreciated and can be made through online giving.